TeamRizu/outfox-wiki/content/dev/mods/Mods-9-Path-Mods.md

 Modstring format: *\<approach rate\> \<magnitude\> \<modstring variant\>

 ## DrunkSpacing
 Desc: Alters the amount of space between the columns, and is cyclical like DrunkOffset.
-Used to be called "DrunkOffset" before SM5.3 and NotITG v4.
+Used to be called "DrunkOffset" before OutFox and NotITG v4.

 Available variants: DrunkSpacing, DrunkYSpacing, DrunkZSpacing, TanDrunkSpacing, TanDrunkYSpacing, TanDrunkZSpacing